-The place of installation must meet the following criteria:
+The place of installation must meet the following requirements meister 🗇

-- The device must not be under water. - The surrounding area must be illuminated sufficiently. - There must be sufficient space to prevent accumulation of trapped heat - The device must not be installed as a supporting part in a pipe construction. - The device may not have anything affixed to, or suspended from it.
+- The device must not be under water. - The surrounding area must be sufficiently illuminated. - There must be sufficient space to prevent accumulation of trapped heat. - The device must not be installed as a supporting part in a pipe construction. - The device may not have anything affixed to, or suspended from it.